There is tremendous advantage, both to the

 on the left.

 There are other places and towns with which we have friendship

-links, more information can be found on the "Friendship Town" link
+links, more information can be found on the "Friendship Towns" link

-below under Related Pages.
-We have also included here details of
+on the left.
+We have also included here details of twinnings

 The oldest of Bedford’s twinning links is with